 Any notice to be given in accordance with the Contract and these terms and conditions must be in writing.

 If any provision of the Contract is held by any court or other competent authority to be void or unenforceable in whole or part, the other provisions of the Contract and the remainder of the affected provisions shall continue to be valid.

 No variation to these conditions shall be binding unless agreed in writing between the Company and the Client.

-The Company operates a complaints mechanism, full details of which can be obtained by writing to: The Customer Relations Manager, It IS Your Money Ltd, Quay House, Lansdowne Lane, Torquay.
-TQ2 5BS.
+The Company operates a complaints mechanism, full details of which can be obtained on our website, by email, telephone or in writing from The Customer Relations Manager.
+The contact details are overleaf.